An Interdisciplinary Network for Knowledge Transfer

 From the Call for Proposals to the Forecast Festival

-However, in response to the COVID-19 crisis, Forecast has updated its format this year to decentralize its resources and enable an extended mentoring period for all 18 candidates through the end of October.
+However, in response to the COVID-19 crisis, Forecast has updated its format this year to decentralize its resources and enable an extended mentoring period for all 18 nominees through the end of October.

 The mentors will remotely accompany the projects and choose one mentee each on November 1.
 Those six mentees’ projects will be further accompanied to completion, and presented at the Forecast Festival in April 2021, at radialsystem in Berlin.